saramamatha19/DocIntel/README.md

 | No sense of "was this a good answer?" | **Calibrated confidence scoring**, empirically tuned against real relevant/irrelevant queries — with a pre-LLM-call guardrail that skips the (paid) generation step entirely when retrieval confidence is too low |
 | One document pile | **Multi-company organization** + a **Compare** feature for both company-vs-company Q&A and document-vs-document "what changed" diffing |

-Every one of these was implemented against a real, reproduced failure case, not a hypothetical one — and every limitation still on the table is documented, not hidden (see [Engineering notes](#engineering-notes) below).
+Every one of these was implemented against a real, reproduced failure case, not a hypothetical one — see [Design decisions & tradeoffs](#design-decisions--tradeoffs) for how a few of the harder calls were made.

 ---